 Continued Li in the same release:

 “These particles can combine imaging and therapeutics.
 We could potentially use them to simultaneously deliver treatment and monitor treatment efficacy.
-This is the fist nanoparticle to perform so many different jobs.
+This is the first nanoparticle to perform so many different jobs.
 From delivering chemo, photodynamic and photothermal therapies to enhancing diagnostic imaging.
 It’s the complete package.”